Having your radiotherapy for vaginal cancer

 If you have internal radiotherapy there are certain safety precautions that you and your visitors need to take.
 There is information about radioactive implants and particularly about the safety precautions in the radiotherapy section.

 Putting radioactive sources into the vagina is the most commonly used type of internal radiotherapy for vaginal cancer.
 This type of treatment is called intracavity radiotherapy (or intracavitary radiotherapy).
 A surgeon puts a radioactive metal object called a source inside the vagina.
 The source gives a high dose of radiation to the area of the vagina, the cervix and the lower part of the womb.
 You usually have internal radiotherapy within a few weeks of finishing external radiotherapy.
 It gives an extra boost of radiation to the immediate area containing the cancer.
-You can have this treatment in one of two main ways
+You can have this treatment in one of two main ways, which you can read about below

 - Low dose rate treatment (as one long inpatient treatment, over 2 to 5 days)